 - Join us

-My second line of research is to develop a new variational algorithms based on tensor networks implemented in TensorFlow, to seek the ground state of a quantum system, that should exceed the performance of state-of-the-art methods including DMRG.
+My most recent research in physics consisted of developing a new variational algorithm based on tensor networks implemented in TensorFlow, to seek the ground state of a quantum system, that should exceed the performance of state-of-the-art methods including DMRG.

 I also have a track record studying vortex physics both in high-temperature superconductors and superfluids.
 In our last work we use numerical and analytical methods to study the ground state of an infinite system of vortex molecules in 2D.